Sonak0930/MinigameWorldFeatures/README.md

 Update()
 {
-    //Calculate the height of the boat compared to the previous position.
+    //Calculate the height of the boat compared to the surface height
     //this.transform.position.y: current boat height
-    //this.boatHeight = previous height
+    //this.boatHeight = surface height
     this.CalculateHeight();
     var gravity;

-    //CASE1: Boat is going downward by gravity. if (this.transform.position.y < this.boatHeight)
+    //CASE1: Boat is below the surface-> going upward if (this.transform.position.y < this.boatHeight)
     {